 Cuba launches widespread rationing in face of crisis

-FILE - In this Oct.
-9, 2009 file photo, an employee works in a government food store with empty shelves in Havana, Cuba.
-The Cuban government said, Friday, May 10, 2019, that it will begin rationing chicken, eggs, rice, beans, soap and other basic products in the face of a grave economic crisis.
-(AP Photo/Javier Galeano, File)
+In this April 17, 2019 file photo, people wait in line to buy chicken at a government-run grocery store in Havana, Cuba.
+The Cuban government said Friday, May 10, that it will begin widespread rationing of chicken, eggs, rice, beans, soap and other basic products in the face of a grave economic crisis.
+(AP Photo/Ramon Espinosa, File)

 HAVANA -- The Cuban government announced Friday that it is launching widespread rationing of chicken, eggs, rice, beans, soap and other basic products in the face of a grave economic crisis.